 and riding her bike in the rain at the park, what a star.

 Rosie's language skills have always been excellent and she can get a point across confidently.
 She's also displaying a conscientious streak this week; on a strict dairy-free diet to check for lactose intolerance she's shown amazing fortitude for a 4yo, foregoing her favourite things patiently, down to over a treasured pile of M&Ms I'd mistakenly given her.
 With no fuss.
-She loves;
+She loves; guinea pigs

 princesses